 - Donation certificates (donaciones)

-This is an aggressive deadline.
-If a CCF is stamped at 2:00 PM on a Tuesday, the issuer has until 11:59:59 PM on Wednesday to submit the invalidation event.
-If that Wednesday is a holiday, the window extends to the next business day, but the margin for error remains razor-thin.
+For example, if a CCF is stamped at 2:00 PM on a Tuesday, the issuer has until 11:59:59 PM on Wednesday to submit the invalidation event.
+If Wednesday is a holiday, the deadline moves to the next business day.

 Group 2: 90-Calendar-Day Window